 Enjoying a favorite meal

 There are certain foods that contain endorphins or encourage their production in your body.
-They include:
+These include:

 Chocolate is loaded with several compounds, such as phenylethylamine, that increases endorphin levels.
 A study found that chocolate “beat kissing hands down when it comes to providing a long-lasting body and brain buzz.”

-Consumption of alcohol triggers the production of endorphins in particular areas of the brain associated with pleasure feelings.
+Consumption of alcohol triggers the production of endorphins in particular areas of the brain associated with pleasant feelings.
 Drinking in moderation is highly recommendable because heavy drinking can negate the effects.

 Consume Enjoyable Foods